 Data processing should be performed with the data subject's consent unless the law allows the processing without it - eg, in the case of a court order to disclose personal data.
-The data subject has basic rights such as right of access to personal data, right to erasure, right to rectification and right to object.
+The data subject has basic rights such as the right to access personal data, the right to erasure, the right to rectification, and the right to object.

 The data processor should notify the data subject prior to the processing of their personal data by indicating the purpose of processing, the list of data processing, the category of processors and other information defined under the law.
-There is no mandatory requirement to have a privacy policy approved.
+There is no mandatory requirement to approve a privacy policy.